Swivel-Finance/illuminate/docs/src/src/tokens/ERC5095.sol/contract.ERC5095.md

 ### previewDeposit

-Post or at maturity, returns 0.
-Prior to maturity, returns the amount of `shares` when spending `assets` in underlying on a YieldSpace AMM.
+After maturity, returns 0.
+Prior to maturity, returns the amount of `shares` when spending `a` in underlying on a YieldSpace AMM.

 ```solidity